mark-watson/SwiftAI-book/manuscript/sw.md

 Text data on the web has some structure in the form of HTML elements like headers, page titles, anchor links, etc. but this structure is too imprecise for general use by software agents.
 RDF is a method for encoding structured data in a more precise way.

-We used the RDF data on my web site in the last chapter to introduce the "plumbing" of using the **????** Swift library to access, manipulate, and query RDF data.
+We used the RDF data on my web site in the last chapter to introduce the "plumbing" to access, manipulate, and query RDF data.

-## Resource Namespaces Provided in the **???** Library
+## Frequently Used Resource Namespaces

-The following standard namespaces are predefined in **???**:
+The following standard namespaces are frequently used:

-TBD: update the following as needed:

 - RDF       [https://www.w3.org/TR/rdf-syntax-grammar/](https://www.w3.org/TR/rdf-syntax-grammar/)
 - RDFS      [https://www.w3.org/TR/rdf-schema/](https://www.w3.org/TR/rdf-schema/)